baresip/baresip-libs/README.md

 ## Versioning
-In order to simplify the assignment of baresip dependencies, the package baresip-libs is assigned with the same version MAJOR.MINOR as baresip itself (e.g. baresip 1.2.x requires baresip-libs 1.2.x), PATCH numbers may be different.
+In order to simplify the assignment of baresip dependencies, baresip-libs is tagged with the same version MAJOR.MINOR as baresip itself (e.g. baresip 1.2.x requires baresip-libs 1.2.x), PATCH numbers may be different.

 Sub-packages (baresip-re, baresip-rem and baresip-test) have independent